 The concept of “full spectrum” is a bit muddy, however, for orchid growing under lights.
 Aren’t T5 HO fluorescent lights “full spectrum”?
 It says so on the label and the box.
 But have you ever seen a spectrograph of T5 HO fluorescent lights?
 I’ve only seen general references to the wavelengths emitted, which include the “full spectrum” from 400-700nm.

-When I saw the series of spectrographs below from Active Grow LED, then I understood!
+When I saw the series of comparative spectrographs from Active Grow LED, then I understood!
 There’s a big difference between an LED light source that provides a continuous full spectrum of natural light and a fluorescent bulb that provides some isolated wavelengths within the full natural light spectrum.
-(I actually watched the entire Active Grow LED video of their testing demo, where they showed the genuine test setup, bulbs, and video of their spectrum readings.
-The dramatic difference is real, not just well-chosen marketing images).

 The significant difference between the “real” solar full spectrum and the fluorescent full spectrum lighting offers a plausible explanation why the light meter does NOT produce the same results for natural sunlight as indoor orchid lighting.
 The source spectra are radically different and cannot be measured in the same way.

-We need a new way to think about growing orchids under lights — going beyond footcandles or lux from the light meter, as I titled this article.
+We need a new way to think about growing orchids under lights — more than footcandles or lux from the light meter, as I titled this article.
 The key is to consider the source light spectrum and how much of it can actually be used by the orchids.